Anukach14/legal-llm-tokenizer/README.md

 # Legal Tokenizer & Dataset Builder for Corporate LLMs

-This project demonstrates how to build a scalable pipeline that ingests legal case files—such as business contracts, clauses, and company-to-company rulings—and converts them into tokenized datasets ready for training a company-owned Large Language Model (LLM).
+This project demonstrates how to build a scalable pipeline that ingests legal case files such as business contracts, clauses, and company-to-company rulings and converts them into tokenized datasets ready for training a company-owned Large Language Model (LLM).

 ---